 With the area as a result of Friends of Beckman Mill, Inc efforts, it offers for a variety of events to take place.
 The volunteer group is responsible for the restoration of the mill and other attractions.

 Beloit, WI 53511

 P: (608) 363-2301

-Beloit College is recognized for their commitment to curricular innovation, first-year initiatives and international programs.
-The tradition of student-teacher collaborations contributes to the lively intellecutal community.
+Their commitment to curricular innovation, first-year initiatives and international programs, the tradition of student-teacher collaborations contributes to the lively intellectual community.

 542 Wheeler Ave.